j-c8778/English_Please/README.md

 --Alpha--
 [x] 0.1.0 - Adds Configuration using JSON file, first .exe version using PyInstaller
 [x] 0.1.1 - Adds initial Configuration Interface using CLI
-[ ] 0.1.2 - Adds custom exception handling, and improved logging
+[ ] 0.1.2 - Adds custom exception handling, and improved logging with custom exceptions
 [ ] 0.1.3 - Converts path methods from 4 individual methods to a single method with 2 arguments vice 1 argument
 [ ] 0.1.4 - Adds default locations based on screen resolution
-[ ] 0.1.5 - If path 1 or path 2 targets not found, uses default locations based on screen resolution, and logs custom warning
+[ ] 0.1.5 - If path 1 or path 2 targets not found, uses default locations based on screen resolution, adds log cleanup

 --Beta--
 [ ] 0.2.0 - Adds hotkey listener and hotkey definition functionality